Corralito: Transition to corralón

 After Eduardo Duhalde assumed the presidency, US denominated debt and deposits were forcibly exchanged for Argentine pesos at 1.4 pesos per dollar for deposits and 1.0 for debt.
 The exchange rate spiked to 4 ARS/USD.
-The corralito was renamed corralón as people could not longer withdraw $250 per week not because of a new limit but because they no longer had any dollars.
-Protests increased and banks were closed for months.
+The corralito was renamed corralón, as people could not longer withdraw $250 per week, not because of new limits, but because they no longer had any dollars.
+Protests increased, and banks were closed for months.

-It is also believed that in the end the corralito ended up being good business for some international banks since they negotiated with the Argentine government to receive compensation bonds for the "missing" money, which in a large proportion had never really left their banks, only moved from one branch to another.
+It is also believed that in the end the corralito ended up being good business for some international banks since they negotiated with the Argentine government to receive compensation bonds for the "missing" money, which in a large proportion had never actually left their banks, but simply moved from one branch to another.

-Most banks stayed in the country during the crisis, withstanding a severe damage to their reputation as well as (in certain cases) physical attacks.
+Most banks stayed in the country during the crisis, withstanding severe damage to their reputations, as well as (in certain cases) physical attacks.
 Others fled as soon as problems arose (for example, Scotiabank's Argentine branch, Scotiabank Quilmes).